Need any help or advice?+44 (0)1782 454499

 To find the availability and cost for delivery of this item to your address, add it to your basket and then use the instant shipping calculator on the basket page.

-EL160 is a very high performance epoxy resin suitable for the hand layup/hand laminating of high temperature composite moulds and components for use up to 160°C. It offer exceedingly high mechanical performance and good wet-out of fibres and is ideal for use with high performance reinforcements such as carbon and aramid fibre.
+EL160 is a very high performance epoxy resin suitable for the hand layup/hand laminating of high temperature composite moulds and components for use up to 160°C. It offers exceedingly high mechanical performance and good wet-out of fibres and is ideal for use with high performance reinforcements such as carbon and aramid fibre.

 Sold as a kit (resin and hardener).
 Available to buy online in 500g, 1kg, 5kg and 33.75kg kits.